CAM-Gerlach/spyder-api-docs/docs/qt_introduction.md

 ### Layouts

 Qt layout system provides a way to arrange and distribute automatically child widgets within a widget taking advantage of the available space.
-This layout system can automatically position and resize widgets when the space available for them changes, ensuring that the user interface remains usable.
+This layout system can automatically position and resize widgets when the space available for them changes, ensuring that the UI remains usable.
 You can use the built-in layout managers to organize your widgets:[QHBoxLayout](https://doc.qt.io/qt-6/qhboxlayout.html), [QVBoxLayout](https://doc.qt.io/qt-6/qvboxlayout.html), [QGridLayout](https://doc.qt.io/qt-6/qgridlayout.html), [QFormLayoutClass](https://doc.qt.io/qt-6/qformlayout.html),and [QStackedLayout](https://doc.qt.io/qt-6/qstackedlayout.html).

 For more details, you can refer to the official Qt documentation [Layout Management](https://doc.qt.io/qt-6/layout.html).

 ### Actions, Toolbars & Menus

 User interfaces of desktop applications usually use toolbars and menus.
-A toolbar is a GUI element that facilites the acces of functions and controls commonly used in an app.
+A toolbar is a GUI element that facilites acces to commonly used functions and controls in an application.
-It can include elements such as buttons, menus, iceons, and search fields.
+It can include elements such as buttons, menus, icons, and search fields.
 It is usually located at the top or bottom of a window.
-A menu is a GUI element that presents a list of options to a user.
+A menu is a GUI element that presents a list of options to the user.
 Qt provides the [QToolBar](https://doc.qt.io/qt-6/qtoolbar.html#details) and [QMenu](https://doc.qt.io/qt-6/qmenu.html) classes.
-Since QToolBar and QMenu are alternative ways to access the same functionality, Qt provides [QAction](https://doc.qt.io/qt-6/qaction.html) as a way to avoid duplication of functions.
+Since QToolBar and QMenu are alternative ways to access the same functionality, Qt includes [QAction](https://doc.qt.io/qt-6/qaction.html) as a way to avoid duplication of functions.
-Actions can be added to UI elements such as menus and toolbars, and will automatically keep the UI in sync.
+Actions can be added to UI elements such as menus and toolbars, and will automatically keep the UI syncronized.
 For example, in a word processor, if the user presses a button on the Bold toolbar, the Bold menu item will be automatically checked.

 ### Dialogs

-A *Dialog* is a GUI component that communicates with the user.
+A Dialog is a GUI component used for brief communications with the user.
-Dialogs are commonly used for functions that do not fit into the main interface.
+<span style="color:red;">Dialogs are commonly used for functions that do not fit into the main interface.</span>
-In Qt, by design ``QDialog`` is a modal (or blocking) window that show in front of the main Window until it is dismissed.
+A dialog can be included in an application using the QDialog class.
+QDialogs may be modal or modeless.
+A modal dialog blocks input to other visible windows in the same application.
+The user has to end the interaction with the modal dialog and close it to access to any other window in the application.
+For example, dialogs for requesting information or selecting preferences for an application may be modal.
+A modeless dialog operates independently of other windows of the same application.
+For example, find and replace dialogs allow the user to interact with both the modeless dialog and the application's main window.

-Qt provides some *special dialogs* for the most common use-cases as *file Open/Save*, *font selection*, *error messages*, *color choosing*, *printing*, among others.
+<span style="color:red;">Qt provides some *special dialogs* for the most common use-cases as *file Open/Save*, *font selection*, *error messages*, *color choosing*, *printing*, among others.</span>

 ### Signals & Slots